IBM-Cloud/get-started-tomcat/README.md

   cloudant_url=
   ```

-2. In your browser open the Bluemix UI, select your App -> Connections -> Cloudant -> View Credentials
+2. In your browser open the IBM Cloud UI, select your App -> Connections -> Cloudant -> View Credentials

 3. Copy and paste just the `url` from the credentials to the `url` field of the `cloudant.properties` file and save the changes.
 The result will be something like:
   ```